k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 <p><strong>Parameters Filter</strong></p>
 </td>
 <td width="600pxl" valign="top">
-<p>Filters the input and output fields, displayed in the Actor window.
-The list of input and output parameters can be fileted by the following options:</p>
+<p>Filters the input and output fields displayed in the Actor window.
+The input and output parameters list can be filtered as follows:</p>
 <ul>
-<li>All Fields- default option- display the list of all fields of the Actor type and its ancestor Actors.</li>
+<li>All Fields, (default) displays the list of all fields of the Actor type and its ancestor Actors.</li>
-<li>Actor Type name &ndash; display the list of input and output parameters, added for the Actor Type of the current Actor object.</li>
+<li>Actor Type name, displays the list of input and output parameters added for the Actor Type of the current Actor object.</li>
-<li>The list of ancestor Actor Types- display the list of input and output parameters, added for the selected ancestor Actor Type.</li>
+<li>Ancestor Actor Types, displays the list of input and output parameters added for the selected ancestor Actor Type.</li>
 </ul>
 <p><strong>For example:</strong></p>
-<p>FixedColumnParser Actor Type inherits from LinesParser Actor Type:</p>
+<p>The FixedColumnParser Actor Type inherits from the LinesParser Actor Type:</p>
 <ul>
-<li>Selecting All Fields option displays the full list of input and output parameters of both Actor Types- FixedColumnParser and LinesParser.</li>
+<li>Selecting All Fields displays the full list of input and output parameters of both the FixedColumnParser and LinesParser Actor Types.</li>
-<li>You can also select one of the Actor Types- FixedColumnParser or LinesParser to get its input and output parameters.</li>
+<li>Selecting either the FixedColumnParser or LinesParser Actor Type displays its input and output parameters.</li>
 </ul>
 </td>
 </tr>